-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

-At any given time, the City owns several properties slated for demolition.
-Once cleared, the properties are typically donated to Habitat for Humanity, another non-profit organization, or a developer for in-fill development of affordable housing.
+Typically, the City owns several properties slated for demolition.
+If cleared with CDBG funds and the parcel is buildable, the property is donated to Habitat for Humanity McLean County, or another non-profit organization, for in-fill development of affordable housing.
 When these properties do not meet the criteria for demolition, the property is donated to a local not-for-profit organization such as YouthBuild or Dreams Are Possible for rehabilitation and resale to an income-qualified household.
 The non-profit also has the option of renting to an income-qualified household.
-Non-buildable, vacant lots are donated to non-profits for use as green space.

 As with most communities, needs are always greater than available funding.
 The City will continue to collaborate with other local agencies to leverage funding in an attempt to address some of the most critical needs of the community.
 We will focus on programs and services that enhance the quality of life for low-to-moderate income residents.
-We will also continue to seek non-CDBG funding to meet the priority needs, as staffing allows.
+We will also continue to seek non-CDBG funding to meet the priority needs, as capacity allows.